alexdevero/alex-devero-blog/__drafts__/draft--value-of-this.md

 // Strict mode example no.2: function in a local scope
-// Switch to strict mode
+// Switch to strict mode.
 'use strict'

-// Declare a function
+// Declare a function.
 function foo() {
   return function bar() {
     // Log the value of this